mlip-cmu/s2023/lectures/23_safety/safety.md

 As a group, tagging members, post to `#lecture`:

 > 1. What safety concerns can you anticipate?
-> 2. What types of deviations are you concerned about?
+> 2. What deviations are you concerned about?
-> 3. How could you use robustness to improve the product (i.e., when/how to check robustness)?
+> 3. How would improve the robustness of the overall system?